Best Knee Brace for Meniscus Injuries: Hinged, Compression, or Offloader?

 Is a hinged knee brace better than a compression sleeve for a meniscus tear?

 BCI Orthopedic Support Team Answer: A hinged knee brace provides greater structural support than a compression sleeve and is commonly considered when additional knee stability is needed.
-The most appropriate option depends on the individual's diagnosis and functional goals.
+The most appropriate option depends on your diagnosis and functional goals.

 Can a knee brace help a torn meniscus heal?